baselime/docs/sending-data/platforms/aws/aws-lambda/traces/index.md

 # OpenTelemetry for AWS Lambda

-To automatically instrument your AWS Lambda functions with the [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry), set the following tag to your AWS Lambda functions: `baselime:tracing=true`.
+To automatically instrument your AWS Lambda functions with the [Baselime OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry), set the following tag to your AWS Lambda functions: `baselime:tracing=true`.

+This method for distributed tracing is available only for Node.js and Python runtimes on AWS Lambda.

+!!!
+Distributed tracing with OpenTelemetry requires additional resources from your AWS Lambda functions.
+We recommend increasing the memory allocation of your functions to 1024MB after adding the Baselime OpenTelemetry instrumentation.
+!!!

 ![AWS Lambda Tracing](../../../../../assets/images/illustrations/sending-data/otel-lambda-python.png)